 —- Francisco d’Anconia, Atlas Shrugged

-The anti-constitutional revolution of 1937 continues: the supreme court, of the corporate United states, hands down National Labor Relations Board v.
+The Constitutional Counter-Revolution of 1937 continues: the supreme court, of the corporate United states, hands down National Labor Relations Board v.
 Friedman-Harry Marks Clothing: a small, intra-state clothing manufacture has an effect, however slight, on interstate commerce, and is thus subject to regulation by the Federal government.

 [added 7/17/2022]